MichaelCurrin/node-project-template/docs/template-notes/customization.md

-## Customization
+# Customization
+> Customize this app to make it your own

-> Things to do once you've created a new project from this one
+Things to do once you've created a new project from this one:

 - [ ] Update title and description of this doc
 - [ ] Add/update badges